Beth Roberts Veterinary Physiotherapy

 Travel fees

-For treatment outside of a standard 30 minute journey radius, an additional travel fee of £0.50 per mile will apply to cover the cost of mileage and fuel.
+For mobile treatment outside of a standard 30 minute journey radius, an additional travel fee of £0.50 per mile will apply to cover the cost of mileage and fuel.
 If travelling to a group outside of this radius, the travel fee is only charged once, so it can be split between the group.

 Toll Fee